-So let’s start with the basic differences between the three before getting into finer detail.
+Let's start with the basic differences between the three before getting into finer detail.
 Lamb and mutton meats are from sheep, and goat meat is from goats.
-Unless you're in South Asia (India), Australia, or Jamaica.
+This is true for most countries unless you're in South Asia (India), Australia, or Jamaica.

 I'll get more specific now.
-In this article, I am referring primarily to terminology in the US and Europe.
+In this article, I refer primarily to terminology in the US and Europe.

 Difference Between Sheep and Goats

 Sheep are a different species than goats.
 Sheep (Ovine species) can have wool or hair, so that is not how to differentiate the two species.

 The best way to tell, if you were looking out into a field of grazing animals, is that sheep have tails that hang down.
 Goats (Caprine species) have tails that point upward.

 American lamb is typically fed milk and grain, which yields a milder flavor still.
 Imported meat from Australia or New Zealand has been grass-fed and will have a slightly stronger flavor than domestic lamb meat.